coinstr/coinstr.io/content/articles/2023-02-25-nostr-connect/index.md

 - Still at risk of censorship resistance a.la App stores, but much less so because the user does not do any "posting" or "sending" from the application itself.

 ### Example: Fireblocks
-Fireblocks is a propreitary multi-custody workflow system used by manage custodians and exchanges.
+Fireblocks is a propreitary multi-custody workflow system used by custodians and major exchanges.
 The primary application is a web-based (where the user is still authenticated in a web2 manner) but asset transfers are sent as approvals to their mobile application.
 Fireblocks is a private company [valued at $8 billion](https://www.fireblocks.com/blog/550m-series-e-zero-to-crypto/).

 ![image](https://user-images.githubusercontent.com/32852271/221362838-bdc94733-6db4-4b3f-8d15-7bb8c64345c5.png)